Skip to main content

 The final two areas to configure are permission set rules and attribute mappings:

-When you're ready to go live, check both the live and visible boxes and then save.
-Your new connection should be testable a few seconds later.
+When you're ready to go live, set the Status of the connection to both Live and Visible.
+Save your changes.
+Your new connection should be ready for testing a few seconds later.

 How to test

-Discovery is not available until you set the connection as live and visible so that users do not get offered options that are not ready to be used.
-To test your connection you will need to use debug mode to make the connection selectable by you.
+Discovery is not available until you set the connection as Live and Visible, so that users do not get offered options that are not ready to be used.
+To test your connection before going live, you will need to use debug mode to make the connection selectable by you.

-Once you have tested and are happy, you can set the connection as live, visible and optionally default then save.
+Once you have tested and are happy, you can set the connection as Live, Visible and optionally Default (where available), then save.
 This will make it live for your users within a few seconds.

 Multiple connectors and OpenAthens accounts

 This type of connector is best used as the default connection.
-In this mode when a user arrives at our authentication point with your organisation known, such as would happen if they select it at at a resource's login, use a WAYFless URL, the Redirector or have previously authenticated successfully, they are passed directly to your login without seeing our authentication point.
+In this mode, when a user arrives at our authentication point with your organisation known, such as would happen if they select it at a resource's login, use a WAYFless URL, use the Redirector or have previously authenticated successfully, they are passed directly to your login without seeing our authentication point.

-If you have a need to use multiple connections, or OpenAthens accounts alongside local accounts - e.g. if you have a group of users that are not in your directory - then you can set the connection as live and visible but not default and set it to allow OpenAthens accounts via the setting on the domain preferences page.
-In this mode when the user arrives at the authentication point with your organisation known, they will initially see a chooser where they can select the connection to use - all live and visible local connections will be available as well as an option to use OpenAthens accounts.
-The authentication point will remember their choice.
+If you need to use multiple connections, or OpenAthens accounts alongside local accounts - e.g. if you have a group of users that are not in your directory - then you can set the connection as Live and Visible but not Default, and set it to allow OpenAthens accounts via the setting on the domain preference page.
+In this mode, when the user arrives at the authentication point with your organisation known, they can select the connection they want to choose from all Live and Visible local connections as well as OpenAthens accounts.
+The authentication point remembers their choice for next time.

 Multi-valued attributes

-With multi-valued attributes - e.g. the memberOf field in ADFS - the interface is not able to display all values and only display one.
-All values are read and cached though so are available for things like permission set rules and attribute release.
+With multi-valued attributes, such as the memberOf field in ADFS, the interface is unable to display all values and will display only one.
+However, all values are read and cached, so are available for functions like permission set rules and attribute release.

-Certificates - allows you to add a second certificate.
-Used when you need to change a server certificate on your end and want to minimise downtime for your users.
+In the Certificates tab, you can add a second certificate.
+Use this feature if you need to change a server certificate at your end and want to minimise downtime for users.

-Advanced - Allows you to make several changes that are rarely necessary:
+In the Advanced tab, you can make several changes that are rarely necessary:

 Anything to watch out for?